jazzband/django-analytical/docs/install.rst

 Adding the template tags to the base template
 =============================================

-Because every analytics service uses own specific Javascript code that should be added to the top or bottom of either the head or body of the HTML page, django-analytical provides four general-purpose template tags that will render the code needed for the services you are using.
+Because every analytics service uses own specific JavaScript code that should be added to the top or bottom of either the head or body of the HTML page, django-analytical provides four general-purpose template tags that will render the code needed for the services you are using.
 Your